RahulRajeev-0/accuknox-social-api/README.md

 ```
 #### Apply Migrations
-Open a new terminal window/tab and apply database migrations to set up the database schema:
+Open a new terminal window/tab move into backend and apply database migrations to set up the database schema:
 ```
 docker-compose exec web python manage.py makemigrations